 The reality of summer is often a far cry from tropical vacations and weekends by the ocean.
 Often, it's something more akin to humid subway rides and a familiar blend of sweat and foundation smudged on your iPhone screen.
 During those dreaded 90-degree days, it's not entirely easy to put on a good face (or apply one).

 With my apartment sans A/C and the steamy commute that follows in mind, I figured it was time to put an end to all the caking, smudging, and dripping that's become an everyday occurrence.
 I reached out to six top beauty editors in the industry for their sound advice.
 How do they keep their makeup in its rightful place come summer?
-Keep reading for their best tips.
+Here are their best tips.

 "I just straight up stopped using eyeliner.
-I used to be completely devoted to my pencils and liquids (as recently as this picture), but the truth is that it's the first thing to start running in the heat, and I look younger without it.
+I used to be completely devoted to my pencils and liquids, but the truth is that it's the first thing to start running in the heat, and I look younger without it.
 Instead, I play up my lashes with a mascara that doesn't budge.
-Currently hooked on Eyeko Fat Brush Mascara ($20), which isn't even waterproof—it's just really good!" —Katie Becker, contributing beauty editor at the Coveteur
+Currently hooked on Eyeko Fat Brush Mascara ($20), which isn't even waterproof—it's just really good!"

 "Switch to stains.
 In the summer, I trade in my powder blush and creamy lipstick for stay-put lip and cheek stains instead.
 They look fresh and natural, and won't get cakey or bleed in the heat.
-My current go-tos: water-resistant Becca Beach Tint in Guava ($25) for my cheeks and ultra-hydrating Jane Iredale Just Kissed Lip and Cheek Stain in Forever Peach ($25) for my lips.
-They're both tiny and totally portable, making touch-ups a cinch." —Jill Provost, editor in chief at Total Beauty
+My current go-tos: water-resistant Becca Beach Tint ($25) in Guava for my cheeks and ultra-hydrating Jane Iredale Just Kissed Lip and Cheek Stain in Forever Peach ($25) for my lips.
+They're both tiny and totally portable, making touch-ups a cinch."